TLRKiliann/BMI/README.md

 # BMI
 # Handy app to calculate BMI (IMC)
-# Easy to launch with python minimum 3.x
+# Easy to launch with python 3.x or later
 # GUI to quickly catch results ;)